Aquatic plant

-The principal factor controlling the distribution of aquatic plants is the availability of water.
-However, other factors may also control their distribution including nutrient availability, disturbance from waves, grazing, and salinity.
-Some aquatic plants are able to thrive in brackish, saline, and salt water.

 Evolution

 Aquatic plants have adapted to live in either freshwater or saltwater.
 Aquatic vascular plants have originated on multiple occasions in different plant families; they can be ferns or angiosperms (including both monocots and dicots).
 The only angiosperms capable of growing completely submerged in seawater are the seagrasses.
 Examples are found in genera such as Thalassia and Zostera.
 An aquatic origin of angiosperms is supported by the evidence that several of the earliest known fossil angiosperms were aquatic.
 Aquatic plants are phylogenetically well dispersed across the angiosperms, with at least 50 independent origins, although they comprise less than 2% of the angiosperm species.
 Archaefructus represents one of the oldest, most complete angiosperm fossils which is around 125 million years old.
 These plants require special adaptations for living submerged in water or floating at the surface.